-The creator of “Wonder Woman”, created one of my favorite tools DISC, to know your strengths and to be able to embrace them to use less energy being someone you aren’t and find acceptance in others behaviors as it is to them (in other words learn why not to take things personally).
-By profiling your observable behaviors he modernised what Hippocrates penned as being four temperaments.
+The creator of “Wonder Woman”, created one of my favourite tools DISC, to know your strengths and to be able to embrace them to use less energy being someone you aren’t and find acceptance in others behaviours as it is to them (in other words learn why not to take things personally).
+By profiling your observable actions, he modernised what Hippocrates penned as being four temperaments.
 William Moulton Marsden was a psychologist and a lawyer who saw the courage in women.
 He wrote, Emotions of Normal People, which elaborated into modern day DISC?
 Marston also uncovered the correlation between lying and a rise in blood pressure, which was the lynch-pin discovery for the modern polygraph.

 The Four Quadrant’s

 DISC is nearly the foundation of all four quadrant behavioural assessments.
 The DISC model is made up of Dominance, Influence, Steady and Compliance.
 It is important to remember that we are never only one style.
-We may have stronger behaviours that stem from one style but the other three will influence how we behave differently than other people with the same style.
+We may have stronger behaviours that stem from one style, but the other three will influence how we behave differently than other people with the same style.

 DISC is a Tool

 An I client isn’t a loyal customer they will go for what is the best offer?
 (Knowing them well will help you to be the best offer).
-A D doesn’t want small talk!
+A “D” doesn’t want small talk!
 A C wants to know what is your strategy.
 An S wants to know how you and your family are!
 When you understand the nuances of the tool.
 Clients will feel the connection you have created.
 Importantly your intention becomes to meet your client where they are and bring them to where you want them to be.

 If you want a quick guide to the four styles of communication and other tips delivered to your inbox please sign up here.